ava-labs/avalanche-docs/docs/subnets/how-to-upgrade-precompile.md

 ```

 The format is `YYYY-MM-DD HH:MM:SS`, therefore `2023-03-31 14:00:00` would be a valid timestamp.
+Notice that the timestamp is in UTC.
+Please make sure you have converted the time from your timezone to UTC.
-Notice the `✗` at the beginning of the line.
+Also notice the `✗` at the beginning of the line.
 The CLI tool does input validation, so if you
 provide a valid timestamp, the `x` disappears:

 ```shell